document.write('

 CSC-260 Modeling Our World (4 Credits)

 (PN) Introduces the use of computer programming to model various phenomena in the natural and social sciences.
 Includes agent-based modeling, the emergence of complex patterns from simple rules, and fundamental questions about the nature of models.
 Connections between quantitative data and qualitative understanding are explored.
 Application areas may come from a wide range of disciplines, including geology, physics, chemistry, biology, economics, political science, and sociology.
-Prerequisite: CSC-201 and MATH-140 or placement into MATH-160.
+Prerequisite: CSC-201 and either MATH-140 or placement into MATH-160.

 CSC-299 Directed Study (1-2 Credits)